evoluhq/evolu/README.md

 # Evolu

-The first complete and usable solution for client-first software is here.
+The first complete and usable library for client-first software is here.

 It's so simple that everybody should understand how it works, and it's so complete that you can start building apps on it right now.